lofar-astron/factor/docs/source/parset.rst

         improve convergence, especially when the starting model is poor.

     TEC_block_MHz
-        Size of frequency block in MHz over which a single TEC solution is fit (default = 10.0).
+        Size of frequency block in MHz over which a single TEC+CommonScalarPhase solution is fit (default = 10.0).

     peel_flux_Jy